What is call center automation?

 Call center automation is the use of technological systems to complete repetitive tasks without the need for human agents to intervene.

-It makes call centres more capable
+It makes call centers more capable

-Not only that, but you can better avoid mistakes when your employees are inputting data, making your contact centre more efficient.
+Not only that, but you can better avoid mistakes when your employees are inputting data, making your contact center more efficient.
 When you automate post-call admin, for example, your software won’t be in a rush as your employees might – it can automatically input the right information.